Port and Starboard Of Vessels Explained – Everything You Wanted To Know

-Coming back to aircraft carriers, the convention of keeping the conning tower on the starboard has been in use from the first craft carriers.
+Coming back to aircraft carriers, the convention of keeping the conning tower on the starboard has been in use since the first craft carriers.
 Due to existing technology, no serious efforts have been made to change the configuration of an aircraft carrier.
-It has been far easier to allow the pilots to train with the current layout, and follow existing design specifications.
+It has been far easier to allow pilots to train with the current layout and follow existing design specifications.

 Over to You…

 Although the terms port and starboard started off on-board English ships several centuries ago, they have found their way into every mariner’s life.
 Without them, navigation would be a nightmare, and accidents would be frequent occurrences.

 Think that there is something interesting missing about these navigational terms?
 Have a new point or opinion to add?
 Let us know your thoughts in the comments section.

 Disclaimer: The authors’ views expressed in this article do not necessarily reflect the views of Marine Insight.
 Data and charts, if used, in the article have been sourced from available information and have not been authenticated by any statutory authority.
 The author and Marine Insight do not claim it to be accurate nor accept any responsibility for the same.
 The views constitute only the opinions and do not constitute any guidelines or recommendations on any course of action to be followed by the reader.

 The article or images cannot be reproduced, copied, shared or used in any form without the permission of the author and Marine Insight.